home

 Pace is Introduced

 In the early 1980s there was increased concern in the U.S. over alcohol abuse, especially drunk driving.
 MADD (Mothers Against Drunk Driving) was founded in 1980 and pressed state legislatures for stricter drunk driving laws.
 In March 1983 Ohio passed a stricter drunk driving law.
-In 1984 President Reagan signed the federal "Uniform Drinking Age Act" into law, which denied federal highway funds to states that did not raise their legal drinking age to 21.
+In 1984 President Ronald Reagan signed the federal "Uniform Drinking Age Act" into law, which denied federal highway funds to states that did not raise their legal drinking age to 21.

-Hudepohl's management saw that some European countries, including Germany and Austria, had shown a market for reduced-alcohol beers, so such a product seemed feasible.
-Ohio had long had a two-tiered alcohol law.
-Beer with less than 3.2% alcohol was legal at age 18.
+Before 1984 Ohio had long had a two-tiered alcohol law.
+Beer with less than 3.2% alcohol was legal to buy at age 18.
 Beer with more than 3.2% could only be sold to those 21 or over.
 As a result some low-alcohol beers, so-called "near beers" had long been sold in Ohio.
-Many breweries had tried to survive prohibition by making near beer with less than 1/2% alcohol, but these drinks were not remembered fondly.
-Hudepohl had sold near beer with slightly less than 3.2% alcohol in the 30s and 40s.
-But near beer had a poor reputation.
-I remember buying 3.2% Wiedemann Beer at Woody's Little Farm in West Carrollton when I was around 19-20 years old and wishing I was 21 so I could buy the "real beer."
+Hudepohl had sold near beer with slightly less than 3.2% alcohol in the 1930s and 1940s, but near beer had a poor reputation.
+I remember buying 3.2% Wiedemann Beer at Woody's Little Farm grocery store in West Carrollton when I was about 19 years old and wishing I was 21 so I could buy the "real beer."
+In addition, Hudepohl's management saw that some European countries, including Germany and Austria, had tapped into a market for reduced-alcohol beers, so such a product seemed feasible.
+Hudepohl General manager Pohl told a reporter that "the problem with near beer is they don't have a real beer taste.
+We came to the conclusion we couldn't brew near beer that tastes like beer."
+Instead, Pace was aimed at the then growing light beer market.
+Just as light beer was "real" beer with less calories, Pace would be "real" beer that happened to have less alcohol.

 The brand was test marketed in Dayton, Ohio for six weeks starting in late August 1983.
 This was the first time Hudepohl had tested a new product outside of Cincinnati.
 (As a Dayton native I wonder if I should be proud or offended.
 They test market super-premiums in Cincy, but low alcohol in Dayton?)
 The brand was advertised as something you could drink a lot of on a hot day and not get drunk.
 The name itself was carefully chosen, it was a brand that allowed you to "pace yourself" which you can see in the beer's slogan, "The First Beer for Today's Pace."

 The test was successful enough that Pace was distributed around the rest of Ohio.
 There was a problem, however, federal labeling laws did not allow for beers to be advertised as "Reduced Alcohol."
-Hudepohl got a wavier for their testing Pace in Ohio, but it remained a sticking point for selling the brand over a wide region.
+Hudepohl got a waiver for their testing Pace in Ohio, but it remained a sticking point for selling the brand over a wide region.

 Other breweries entered the low-alcohol market.
 Anheuser-Busch started selling LA beer in 1984.
 Detroit's Stroh Brewing made Schaefer LA, sparking a lawsuit with Anheuser-Busch over the "LA."
 There were other brands as well, including "Texas Select" which seems to still be on the market.
 LA, on the other hand, sank from sight and was replaced by O'Doul's.